joel-grant/joel-grant/README.md

 I love taking **complex, repeatable tasks and breaking them down into simple, automated steps** - whether that's streamlining deployment processes, optimizing database operations, or creating developer-friendly tooling that makes everyone's job easier.

 ### 🎯 What I Do:
-- 🔧 **Backend Development**: Building robust APIs and services with Ruby on Rails & Java
+- 🔧 **Backend Development**: Building APIs and backend services with Ruby on Rails & Java
-- ☁️ **Platform Engineering**: Designing and implementing scalable infrastructure using IaC
+- ☁️ **Infrastructure Engineering**: Designing and implementing scalable infrastructure using "IaC" (Infratructure as Code)
-- 🚀 **DevOps & CI/CD**: Creating efficient pipelines in GitHub Actions and GitLab CI
-- 🏗️ **Infrastructure as Code**: Automating cloud deployments with Terraform and Kubernetes
 - 🌱 **Always Learning**: Open to exploring new backend technologies and frameworks
 - 🥕 **Vegetable Gardening**: Growing my own food and applying the same patience I use for nurturing code
 - 🎢 **Theme Park Enthusiast**: Exploring parks and appreciating the engineering behind the thrills